SemSSK/doctorat-contest-backend/Readme.md

 ## Using the project
 * Clone the repository
 * open the project in code editor
+* check .env file and verify if the database url exists change it if necessary
 * open a terminal
 * use the following commands: